Asymptotics for estimating a diverging number of parameters -- with and without sparsity: Penalized Estimation

-Under mild assumptions on the penalty and tuning parameter, this stronger condition implies that $\hbtheta \in \Theta_n^*(\nu_n)$ with $\nu_n = O(s_n)$, as shown in \cref{lem:RSC-LW} in the appendix.
-To the best of our knowledge, the stronger condition \eqref{eq:RSC-LW} has only been verified for variations of the linear model, where the fact that $H_n$ is negative semi-definite and rank-1 can be exploited.
-Establishing this for general nonlinear problems appears much harder, if not entirely infeasible.
-The preemptive restriction to cones is a way to circumvent this issue with little practical consequence.
-Whenever a $\nu_n$-sparse solution has been found, we also know that it belongs to $\Theta^*(\nu_n)$ and \cref{theorem3} applies.
+with high probability for all sufficiently small $\bu$.
+Under mild assumptions on the penalty and tuning parameter, \eqref{eq:RSC-LW} implies that $\hbtheta \in \Theta^*(\nu_n)$ with $\nu_n = O(s_n)$; see Lemma 5 in the supplement.
+To the best of our knowledge, \eqref{eq:RSC-LW} has only been verified for variations of the linear model, where the rank-one structure of the sample-Hessian can be exploited, and it fails in the example of \cref{sec:RSC-failure}.
+Restricting the statement to cones avoids this issue: any $\nu_n$-sparse solution belongs to $\Theta^*(\nu_n)$, so \cref{theorem3} applies.

-\cref{theorem3} does not say anything about existence and selection consistency, which also explains why it does not require a lower bound on the tuning parameters.
+\cref{theorem3} does not say anything about existence of solutions and selection consistency, which also explains why it does not require a lower bound on the tuning parameters.
 The next theorem shows that there is an estimation and selection consistent solution to the penalized equation with high probability.
 Specifically, we show that, with high probability, the reduced problem

-has a solution $\hbtheta_{(1)}$ close to $\btheta_{(1)}^*$, and that $(\hbtheta_{(1)}, \0)$ is also a solution to the full problem \eqref{eq:Def_M}. \begin{theorem} Suppose the reduced problem \eqref{eq:Def_M_reduced} satisfies \ref{A:Cons1} on sets $ \{\btheta_{(1)}\colon \btheta \in \Theta'\}$.
+has a solution $\hbtheta_{(1)}$ close to $\btheta_{(1)}^*$, and that $(\hbtheta_{(1)}, \0)$ is also a solution to the full problem \eqref{eq:Def_M}. \begin{theorem} Suppose the reduced problem \eqref{eq:Def_M_reduced} satisfies \ref{A:Cons1} on sets $ \{\btheta_{(1)}\colon \btheta \in \Theta_n'\}$.
 Suppose further that \ref{A:Penalty1}, \ref{A:Penalty2} and \ref{A:phi-moments}--\ref{A:Penalty_emp_pr2} hold.
 Then, with probability tending to $1$, the sets $\Theta_n'$ contain a solution $\hbtheta$ of the penalized estimating equation (\ref{eq:Def_M}) such that

 \end{theorem}